Security

 Conduct a thorough risk assessment to identify potential security threats and vulnerabilities:

-• Consider factors such as event location, size of the event, activities involved, estimated attendance numbers and the type of attendees you are expecting.
+• Consider factors such as your events location, size, activities involved, estimated attendance numbers and the type of attendees you are expecting.

 • Divide your event site into zones with defined usage and access parameters.
 Consider the measures necessary to enforce the boundaries of these zones.